atomic-penguin/chef-fundamentals/slides/introduction/01_slide.md

 Best practices themselves are subjective.

 Chef is flexible and you can make it do almost anything you want.

-# About the course materials

-Opscode's Chef Fundamentals training materials are dual-licensed.

-* Creative Commons Attribution-ShareAlike (CC BY-SA) for slides, guides and notes.
-* Apache License, Version 2.0 for supporting code and significant example code on slides.

-.notes Usually, "significant example code" is taken from source code in Opscode open source projects such as cookbooks.

 # Introduction to Chef